LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Expected response from Elasticsearch:

-Elastcsearch returns a 200-success response and returns 6 hits with the phrase party planning in either field headline or short description or both!
+Elastcsearch returns a 200-success response.
+All hits contains the phrase party planning in either field `headline` or `hort description` or both!

 ![image](https://user-images.githubusercontent.com/60980933/125466228-7125d157-04c9-4315-a242-096598a5e183.png)

 ### Error 6: 400 parsing_exception

 When we search for something, we often ask a multi-faceted question.
-For example, you may want to retrieve all entertainment news headlines published on "2018-04-12".
+For example, you may want to retrieve all entertainment news headlines published on "2018-04-12."

-This question actually requires sending multiple queries in one request.
-One for retrieving all documents from the entertainment category.
-The other for retrieving documents that were published on "2018-04-12".
+This question actually requires sending multiple queries in one request:

+1. A query that retrieves all documents from the entertainment category.
+2. A query that retrieves documents that were published on "2018-04-12".

-Let's say you are most familiar with the match query so you write the following request to accomplish this task:
+Let's say you are most familiar with the match query so you write the following request:

 ```
 GET news_headlines/_search